Efficient Stable Population Protocols for Parity and Beyond: Efficient Protocols with Anomaly Detection

 \section{Efficient Protocols with Anomaly Detection}

 In this section, we develop methods for constructing efficient population protocols that silently stabilise with certainty.
-Specifically, assuming the existence of two protocols: a slow, state-efficient protocol that stabilises silently in polynomial time with probability 1, and a fast Monte Carlo type protocol possibly composed of subprotocols, we show how to integrate these two to obtain a protocol that is both efficient in time and guaranteed to stabilise silently.
+Specifically, assuming the existence of two protocols: a slow, state-efficient protocol that stabilises silently in polynomial time with probability 1, and an efficient Monte Carlo type protocol possibly composed of subprotocols, we show how to integrate these two to obtain a protocol that is both efficient in time and guaranteed to stabilise silently.

 Monte Carlo protocols typically aim to compute the desired solution with high probability, but the correctness of the solution remains uncertain after execution.
 Existing mechanisms for detecting fast protocol failures and transitioning to a consistently stabilising protocol have been developed on an ad hoc basis.
 In contrast, we propose a novel universal anomaly-detection mechanism that effectively integrates multiple Monte Carlo subprotocols with a reliable, though slower, always-correct solution.
-Specifically, this mechanism identifies efficiently scenarios necessitating a shift to a slower, always-stabilising protocol and facilitates the creation of complex population protocols by sequentially combining simpler ones.
+Specifically, this mechanism identifies efficiently scenarios necessitating a shift to a slower, always-stabilising protocol and facilitates the creation of complex efficient population protocols by sequentially combining simpler ones.
 Additionally, the constructed protocols are silent.

-Our efficient (polylogarithmic time and space) protocols converge to the correct solution with high probability or signal potential errors via an efficient anomaly-detection mechanism.
-Such signal is treated as a failure of the fast protocol, even if it does not always indicate an actual error.
-Our universal strategy is to first run a fast Monte Carlo protocol that either stabilises with high probability or, upon detecting an anomaly, switches to a slower, always-stabilising fallback.
+Our efficient protocols, requiring only $ O(\mathrm{polylog}\, n) $ time and space, converge to the correct output with high probability or reliably signal potential errors through a systematic anomaly-detection mechanism that enables fallback to guaranteed correctness.
+Such a signal is treated as a failure of the efficient protocol, even when it does not indicate an actual error.
+Our universal strategy is to first run an efficient Monte Carlo protocol that stabilises with high probability or switches to a slower, always-stabilising fallback upon detecting an anomaly.